lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ## 2.0 Prerequisites... 🔑

-- To get the most out of this tutorial the readers are believed to have some experience in....
+- To get the most out of this tutorial readers are believed to have some experience in...
 - Solidity Programming, and some experience in writing smart contracts.
 Link to a [tutorial on developing smart contracts](https://dacade.org/communities/celo/courses/celo-development-101/learning-modules/6c18d048-b3e0-47a0-bdc0-dae8076da410).
 - Python Programming at an Intermediate level.
 Link to a [course on Python](https://www.udemy.com/course/python-the-complete-python-developer-course/).